May 28, 2015 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 But the cautionary tale here is that kids, parents, school administrators and police have to be very careful and aware of the changing norms surrounding teenage sexual behavior, consent, and social media.

-Bottom line: If you or a loved one are accused of a sex crime in adult or juvenile court, do not hesitate to contact The Law Offices of Jerod Gunsberg at (323) 633-3423 or (310) 210-0744 via this confidential contact form.
+Bottom line: If you or a loved one are accused of a sex crime in adult or juvenile court, do not hesitate to contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or get on touch with via our confidential contact form.